-The general and administrative costs for the three month periods ended June 30, 2015 and 2014 were \$3.5 million and \$719,000, respectively.
-The increase in general and administrative costs in 2015 of \$2.8 million resulted principally from an increase in share-based compensation from zero in 2014 to \$1.7 million in 2015 in connection with equity awards issued or modified during the second half of 2014 and the three months ended June 30, 2015.
-In addition, during August 2014, we formed a subsidiary in the United States that hired additional personnel and engaged an investor relations firm that resulted in additional expenses in 2015 of \$366,000.
-We have also experienced increased costs associated with becoming a publicly listed company in the United States including increases in insurance, legal and accounting costs.
-Offsetting these items was a reduction in costs that were incurred during the three month period ended June 30, 2014 related to our IPO that totaled \$500,000.
+General and administrative costs for the three month periods ended September 30, 2015 and 2014 were \$4.6 million and \$2.5 million, respectively.
+The increase in general and administrative costs in 2015 of \$2.1 million resulted principally from an increase in share-based compensation from \$1.7 million in 2014 to \$2.1 million in 2015 in connection with equity awards issued or modified during the second half of 2014 and the nine months ended September 30, 2015 as well as an increase in costs during the three month period ended September 30, 2015 compared to the same period in 2014 associated with becoming a publicly listed company in the United States including insurance, legal and accounting costs.
+Offsetting these items was a reduction in costs that were incurred during the three month period ended September 30, 2014 related to our IPO that totaled \$200,000.
 No IPO costs were incurred in 2015.
-We continue to expect our quarterly rate of general and administrative spend will increase in the future as we expand our business and advance our intellectual property portfolio.
+We expect our quarterly rate of general and administrative spending will increase in the future as we expand our business and advance our intellectual property portfolio including expenditures in connection with the law suits against Biogen in Europe.

-Non-operating income (expense) for the three month periods ended June 30, 2015 and 2014
+Non-operating income (expense) for the three month periods ended September 30, 2015 and 2014

-During the three month period ended June 30, 2015, the Group recognized a non-cash foreign exchange loss of \$4.3 million.
-The \$4.3 million non-cash foreign exchange loss resulted primarily from the Parent holding over \$100 million in cash, cash equivalents and available-for-sale financial assets that are denominated in USD (collectively "USD Assets") while the Parent's functional currency is the Danish Kroner ("DKK").
-The loss is the direct result of the weakening of the USD compared to the DKK during the period that is reflected as a non-cash foreign exchange loss when the USD Assets are converted to DKK at June 30, 2015.
-Offsetting the non-cash foreign exchange loss from the USD Assets is a non-cash foreign exchange gain resulting from the Parent holding available-for-sale financial assets with a face value of £5.4 million issued by the government of the United Kingdom ("UK Assets").
-During the three month period ended June 30, 2015 the British Pound ("GBP") strengthened against the DKK resulting in a non-cash foreign exchange gain of \$180,000.
-During the three month period ended June 30, 2014, the Parent did not hold a significant amount of USD Assets or UK Assets and therefore the foreign exchange gain recognized during 2014 was not material.
+During the three month period ended September 30, 2015, the Group recognized a non-cash foreign exchange loss of \$446,000.
+The \$446,000 non-cash foreign exchange loss resulted primarily from the Parent holding over \$100 million in cash, cash equivalents and available-for-sale financial assets that are denominated in USD (collectively "USD Assets") while the Parent's functional currency is the Danish Kroner ("DKK").
+The loss is the direct result of the weakening of the USD compared to the DKK during the period that is reflected as a non-cash foreign exchange loss when the USD Assets are converted to DKK at September 30, 2015.
+During the three month period ended September 30, 2014, the Group incurred a foreign exchange loss of \$176,000 that resulted primarily from the conversion of amounts payable to our US vendors at September 30, 2014 to DKK as the USD strengthened against the DKK during the three month period ended September 30, 2014.
+The Group did not hold available-for-sale financial assets during the three month period ended September 30, 2014.